human-conditions/yodrew.github.io-original/_pages/introduction.md

 - exhausted.
 We need rest.
 - hurt and sick.
 We need recovery.

 How?
-By _hygienic darkroom retreating_: profound rest in total darkness for the self-healing organism.
+By _hygienic darkroom retreating_: profound rest for the self-healing organism.
 It is a rational method of switching off the world, with its noise and demands.
 One takes refuge in the deep self, supporting it in healing itself by itself.
 This book is a complete manual for understanding and doing it.

 #### basics

 ##### how it works

 1. The psyche, as an organic system, is self-healing.
-2. The primary condition of healing is rest.
+2. The primary condition of healing is profound rest.
-3. Profound psychic rest occurs in extended total darkness _as a physiological response_
+3. The most profound psychic rest occurs in extended total darkness _as a physiological response_

 Because the process of healing is automatic, it is foolproof.
 The psyche needs darkness for rest like lungs need air for breathing and eyes need light for seeing.
 It knows no substitute.
-Healing happens involuntarily---by itself---when conditions of rest are sufficiently provided.
-This is fully developed in [*hygiene > secret*](/hygiene#secret) and contextualized in
+Healing happens involuntarily---by itself---when we voluntarily provide ourselves sufficient conditions of rest.
+This is fully developed in [*hygiene > secret*](/hygiene#secret).
+It is contextualized in
 [*psychology > hygienic psychology*](/psychology#hygienic-psychology).

-This book tells how to provide them, from abstract theory to concrete practice.
-Most importantly, it introduces the _hygienic attitude_.
+Through abstract theory and concrete practice, this book tells how to provide all the conditions of rest in perfect proportion.
+Most importantly, it introduces the passive, hygienic _attitude_ toward healing.
 Merely knowing it opens the door to super-intensified healing, ie, miracles.
 When you are ready, you can walk through it.

-The book includes designs for darkroom components precise to the millimeter so even amateurs can get them right.
-It inspires you to heal and support others in healing by revealing what healing requires.
+The book reveals what healing requires detail.
+It inspires you to heal and to support others in doing so.
+It includes designs for darkroom components.
+Their precision enables even amateur craftsmen to get them right.

 ##### terminology